(In light of Qadiani own Writings)

 (Maktoobat-e-Ahmadiyya, Vol. 5, P. 14, Letter No. 2;

-• “To his holiness, the revered master, Shaikh Hakim Nuruddin, the trusted one – may God keep him safe.
+As reported in Qadiyaniat-An Analytical Survey) - “To his holiness, the revered master, Shaikh Hakim Nuruddin, the trusted one – may God keep him safe.

 The Servant